tamcy/DataExporterBundle/README.md

 ## Output adapters

 When `execute()` is called, the exporter iterates the data set one by one, each with the defined column set.
 However, extraction of column values from a record row is the job of the field type.
 Similarly, the exporter does not handle the writing of the extracted values itself.
-Instead, it delegates the job to an **output adapter**.
+Such job is delegated to an **output adapter**.

 The following output adapters are supplied in this library:
  * `CSVAdapter`, which uses PHP's own `fputcsv()` function to write data.